pedr0aroucha/pedr0aroucha/README.md

 <h1>🖖🏽 Hello World</h1>

 <p>
 I've been a software developer since 2019.
-I work in the market as a full satck developer using the most famous javascript technologies with nodejs, python, mysql, nginx and aws.
+I work in the market as a full satck developer using the most famous technologies as the javascript with nodejs, python, mysql, nginx and aws.

 I've been a Linux enthusiast since 2017, I'm passionate about the OS and periodically study its ecosystem.